tomcharnock/IMNN/docs/pages/examples/2d_field_inference/2d_field_inference.rst

     prior.low = np.array([0.1, 0.1])
     prior.high = np.array([1.25, 1.25])

-To evaluate the likelihood of this field we can now use
+To evaluate the likelihood of this field we can now use (dividing the target :math:`\delta` by :math:`N` to remove added scaling)

 .. code:: ipython3